THE TRUE NATURE OF THE NEW COVENANT

 God acts like God and Satan acts like Satan.
 We know we are being saved when we act like God, like Christ.

-In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not his brother.
+In this the children of God and the children of the devil are manifest: Whoever does not practice righteousness is not of God, nor is he who does not love his brother.
 (I John 3:10)

 Those who are of Satan are known by their conduct.
 Those who are of Christ are known by their conduct.
 A true Christian acts like a Christian.
 We know the Holy Spirit is abiding in us when the fruit of the Spirit can be seen in our behavior.